AIR-DISCOVER/ICRA-RM-Sim2Real/docker_sim2real/sim2real-install-guide.md

 ## 2. nvida driver

-Check the version of host GPU driver before create the docker and container, carefully keep the same with the version inside docker.
+Check the version of host GPU driver before creating the docker and container, carefully keeping the same with the version inside docker.
 Currently the NVIDIA driver version inside the docker repos is 470.86.

 Open the terminal, input nvidia-smi and press enter.